ericayhayes/georeferencingtutorial/README.md

 ## Step 1: Set up Map Warper and upload your map

-1. For this tutorial, we will use an [1860 map of North Carolina](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~2505~310017:North-And-South-Carolina-?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:1860%20North%20Carolina;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=7&trs=18) from the David Rumsey Map Collection.
+1. For this tutorial, we will use an [1860 map of North Carolina and South Carolina](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~2505~310017:North-And-South-Carolina-?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:1860%20North%20Carolina;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=7&trs=18) from the David Rumsey Map Collection.
 Export and download the Extra-Extra Large version.

-  * Note: Every filename in Map Warper must be unique, so you will need to give the image a new file name once you have downloaded the map to your computer, such as North_Carolina_yourlastname.jpg.
+  * Note: Every filename in Map Warper must be unique, so you will need to give the image a new file name once you have downloaded the map to your computer, such as NC_SC_Map_yourlastname.jpg.

 2. Go to [https://mapwarper.net](https://mapwarper.net) and create an account.

 3. On the Home page, click the green button labeled Upload Map to import your scanned map to Map Warper.

 4. The next screen is asking for descriptive information that will make the map easier to find (also known as metadata).
 While only the Title field is required, it is generally best practice to provide as much information as possible, so other users can learn more about the source of your scanned map you are georeferencing.
 Fill in the metadata based on the information provided to you about the historical map that you’re working with.
-For the North Carolina map, you can find the map’s metadata below the image on the [North Carolina Maps collection site](https://dc.lib.unc.edu/cdm/singleitem/collection/ncmaps/id/174/rec/4).
+For the North Carolina and South Carolina map, you can find the map’s metadata beside the map on the David Rumsey Map Collection's website (https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~2505~310017:North-And-South-Carolina-?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:1860%20North%20Carolina;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=7&trs=18).

 ![](images/mapwarper_metadata.png)

 5. Towards the bottom of the screen, click on the Choose File button under “Upload an image file.”
-Navigate to the North_Carolina.jpg map that you downloaded to your computer and click Create.
+Navigate to the NC_SC.jpg map that you downloaded to your computer and click Create.

 ![](images/mapwarper_create.png)